HLT37015 Certificate III in Sterilisation Services

 What is this course about?

 This qualification contributes to the development of knowledge and skills required to comply with the Australia/New Zealand Standards (4187:2014 and 4815:2006).
 Team skills and workplace health and safety requirements are also covered.
 In order to gain the qualification, you will be required to complete 14 units of competency, including ten core and four elective units.

 Our course has been built around 'The Main Game'.
 Our goal for 'The Main Game' is to encourage sterilisation workers to focus on each stage, in every phase of reprocessing, to ensure that the device legitimately meets the release criteria 100% of the time.
 'The Main Game' starts with governance and infection control.
 It's about patient safety.

-Although our focus over the last six years has been Queensland Health Central Sterilising areas and Oral Health staff, we are now broadening our market to all sterilisation workers across Australia.
+Our focus over the last six years has been Queensland Health Central Sterilising areas and Oral Health staff, however we are also happy to receive applications from private organisations.
 Our program is a blended delivery of high quality interactive online learning and formative assessment, practical workplace log book tasks and a final workplace assessment by a qualified Trainer and Assessor from Cunningham Centre conducted onsite using your facility workplace procedures.
 Feedback we have received in the past has shown this blend to be a great ongoing benefit to the organisation; and we regularly hear that our graduates are able to affect change in their workplace by instantly applying what they have learnt to their workplace procedures under the guidance of their supervisor and a qualified industry expert.
 Our students tell us that they love the video content that we’ve included in our new online education platform, and that it helps them to understand why they do what they do.
 People are more likely to follow a procedure if they fully understand why they are doing it, and what will happen if they don't.

 - HLTWHS005 Conduct manual tasks safely